 The Company is subject to numerous risk factors that may impact its ability to economically produce copper cathodes at MTV, such as, but not limited to, current volatile market conditions and extended and unforeseen issues resulting from the current COVID-19 pandemic.
-The Company has incurred significant operating losses and negative cash flows from operations in recent years and has an accumulated deficit of \$256 million as at June 30, 2021.
-Although it has working capital of \$2.6 million, the Company will require further financing to meet its financial obligations, sustain its operations and ongoing capital projects in the normal course, secure the remaining non-controlling interest of MTV and expand its inventory of reserves and resources.
+The Company has incurred significant operating losses and negative cash flows from operations in recent years and has an accumulated deficit of \$258 million as at September 30, 2021.
+Although it has working capital of \$3.1 million, the Company will require further financing to meet its financial obligations, sustain its operations and ongoing capital projects in the normal course, secure the remaining non-controlling interest of MTV and expand its inventory of reserves and resources.

 The Company will need to raise capital in order to further support MTV's operations including the completion of its Papomono underground mine.
 MTV currently operates in a high-cost environment and additional sources of capital will be required to execute MTV's planned operations.
 Such financings will depend on a number of unpredictable factors, which are often beyond the control of the Company and MTV.
 The Company's ability to meet its long-term business strategy depends on its ability to obtain additional financing in the short term and to generate operational cash flow from its commercial revenues.
+On April 16, 2021, the Company was successful in obtaining external financing (see Note 9) and also on November 25, 2021 (see Note 21).
+In addition, the Company executed an undertaking agreement (the "Undertaking") with its senior lenders to defer certain principal loan repayments due in 2022 and to execute a definitive binding agreement to revise the loan repayments required under the amended loan facility (see Note 21).
+A key milestone for MTV's future success is the completion of the Papomono mine expected in early 2022 and the continued ramp-up of increasing production from the Papomono mine through 2022 and into 2023.
+Management estimates that the costs to complete the construction of Papomono will be \$6.3 million with additional sustaining capital requirements of approximately \$15.5 million in 2022.
+The successful completion of the Papomono mine and its future production of copper ore depends on several factors some of which may be out of the Company's control.
+The Company has entered into a fixed price sales contract for a portion of its copper cathode production which may constrain its ability to generate sufficient cash flow from mining operations.

-On April 16, 2021, the Company was successful in obtaining external financing (see Note 9) and management is of the opinion that additional working capital will be required from external financing to meet the Company's liabilities and commitments as they become due and to execute its business strategy, although there is no assurance that additional financing will be available on a timely basis or on terms acceptable to the Company.
+Management is of the opinion that additional working capital will still be required from external sources to meet the Company's liabilities and commitments as they become due and to execute its business strategy.
+There is no assurance that additional financing will be available on a timely basis or on terms acceptable to the Company.

 These circumstances result in material uncertainties that may cast significant doubt upon the Company's ability to continue as a going concern, and the ultimate appropriateness of the use of accounting principles applicable to a going concern.
 These Financial Statements do not reflect the adjustments to the carrying values of assets and liabilities, the reported revenues and expenses, and the balance sheet classifications used, that would be necessary if the Company were unable to achieve profitable operations or to obtain adequate financing.
 These adjustments could be material.